 With the development of sensor technology, wireless communications, big data, and machine learning, there is an increasing interest in technologies and solutions that assess and predict the state of equipment and assets within various industrial settings.
 These technologies aim to collect information from multiple sources about infrastructure asset status.
 Then, through current and historical data analysis, this configuration of technologies delivers intelligence on current and future asset status to a maintenance operator or manager to inform optimal maintenance decision-making.
 These technologies are known under different terms – remote condition monitoring, e-maintenance, prognostic systems, predictive maintenance, and smart or intelligent infrastructure.
 Despite the promise of remote condition monitoring and predictive technologies, there is a growing concern with such technologies because they can be difficult or impractical to use.

 Understanding and mitigating potential human factors issues could ensure that such vast investments are not wasted.
 This book considers, in depth, the challenges placed on users of current and future condition monitoring systems.
-Its primary focus is understanding the cognitive processes, including managing alarms, interpreting data, and collaborating with automation.
+Its primary focus is to understand the cognitive processes, including managing alarms, interpreting data, and collaborating with automation.
 The book describes a range of human factors methods that can be used to understand the current and future functioning of people and technology in an enhanced maintenance and asset monitoring context.
 The book also presents a framework for describing these issues systematically and presents the resulting design considerations to increase the effectiveness of individual operators and organisations as a whole.

 1. Introducing human factors for remote condition monitoring.
 2. Remote condition monitoring and predictive maintenance.
 3. Challenges of Remote Condition Monitoring.
 4. Human factors to explore remote condition monitoring.
 5. Understanding cognition within maintenance contexts.
-6. Study 2: Understanding alarm handling: a case in railway Electrical Control Systems.
+6. Understanding alarm handling: a case in railway Electrical Control Systems.
 7. Cognitive Work Analysis to understand asset monitoring and management.
 8. Defining Intelligent Infrastructure and identifying the key challenges.
 9. Final remarks.